SignalProducer

 Swift

-public func skipNil() -> SignalProducer<Value.Wrapped, Error>
+public func skipNil() -> SignalProducer<Value.Wrapped, Error>Return Value

 A producer that sends only non-nil values.